Semiconvexity of (weak) Kantorovich potentials in the Lorentzian optimal transport problem: Riemann vs Lorentz – Counterexamples

-We will show that the result does not extend in this generality to the Lorentzian setting.
-Even for very simple $c$-convex function, continuity may fail on the interior of the domain.
-Moreover, it is not difficult to construct a $c$-convex function whose $c$-subdifferential is unbounded when $x$ varies in a compact set.
+We show that this result does not extend so generally to the Lorentzian setting.
+Specifically, we construct examples of simple $c$-convex functions that (i) fail to be continuous in the interior of their domain, and (ii) have an unbounded $c$-subdifferential as $x$ ranges over a compact subset of $\Omega$.

-Before providing counterexamples, let us prove the following lemma, which at least shows that the first part of the results in \cite{Villani} or \cite{Figalli/Gigli} continues to hold.
-Thanks to the specific cost function (in particular, Inequality \eqref{eqbf}), this lemma represents one of the rare cases where the Lorentzian framework turns out to be simpler than the Riemannian one.
+Before presenting these counterexamples, we establish the following lemma, which also constitutes the first step in \cite{Figalli/Gigli, Villani}.
+Notably, this is one of the few instances in which the Lorentzian framework turns out to be simpler than the Riemannian one.